mbalyura/wordpress-abb-theme/README.md

-## How to run this project in easiest way :)
+## How to run this project in easiest way 😎

-Run Wordpress with docker (need docker, docker-compose to be installed locally.
-At first run, this command pull the images, and then start containers)
+Run Wordpress with Docker (need docker, docker-compose to be installed locally).
+At first run, this command pull the images, and then start containers.
+When mysql container started, they will be inited with sql-dump stored in db folder.

     $ ./up

-Restore database from dump (file db/backup.sql need to exist):

-    $ ./db_restore

 Build theme assets (need node):